The Bankrate promise

 The bottom line

-Transferring your vehicle title is the final step in the car buying or selling process, so it’s important that it is done correctly.
-Make sure all vehicle owners sign the title to transfer ownership to the buyer and all liens are cleared in order to properly finalize the sale.
+Transferring your vehicle title is the final step in buying or selling, so it must be done correctly.
+Make sure all vehicle owners sign the title to transfer ownership to the buyer and all liens are cleared to properly finalize the sale.